On this page:

 Activation Approach

 An activation approach might involve seeking out ways to integrate generative AI tools into assessment processes.
-Before adopting this approach, we recommend that educators include AI Use Policies and an AI Citation Guide in their syllabus.
+Before adopting this approach, we recommend that educators include AI Use Policies, as discussed under the Proactive Communication to Students heading on the Teaching Strategies page, and an AI Citation Guide in their syllabus.
 By integrating generative AI tools, educators can leverage the benefits of these tools while mitigating the potential risks associated with cheating and bias.

 Click the section headers below for more detail: